dyhes/zulip/docs/production/deployment.md

 # Deployment options

-The default Zulip installation instructions will install a complete Zulip server, with all of the services it needs, on a single machine.
+The default Aloha installation instructions will install a complete Aloha server, with all of the services it needs, on a single machine.

 For production deployment, however, it's common to want to do something more complicated.
 This page documents the options for doing so.

-## Installing Zulip from Git
+## Installing Aloha from Git

-To install a development version of Zulip from Git, just clone the Git repository from GitHub:
+To install a development version of Aloha from Git, just clone the Git repository from GitHub:

 ```bash